hex705/MPM503_PONG/readme.md

 If you make a controller that is based on 2 buttons (or similar), one for UP and one for DOWN.
 Then your controller will be categorized as DIGITAL.

-In this situation, your second element ( index = 1 ) should tell PONG that you are DIGITAL:
+In this situation, the first data added to EACH message will be a string indicating that you are DIGITAL:

 Case / spelling as you see here: